Napoleon: Total War: Gameplay

 As with previous Total War games, battles can be fought manually or auto resolved when two hostile armies or navies meet on the campaign map.
 Armies and navies consist of Napoleonic era land units and ships respectively.
 On the battle map, the attacker will win if he manages to rout the entire enemy army while the defender wins if he manages to rout the attacker or have at least one unit remaining when the time limit runs out.
 Similar somewhat to Empire, land units are armed with gunpowder weapons such as muskets and cannons and melee weapons like swords, sabers and bayonets.
 Units have morale that will fall if massive casualties are incurred, if they are flanked, the general is killed and several other factors.
 Once a unit's morale is broken, it will rout and attempt to escape the battlefield.
 Broken units may regain morale if the balance of power changes, so to ensure these units will not remain a threat, players ought to chase them down with light cavalry.
 Infantry units may engage in both firefights and melees, cavalry can generally only fight in a melee with the exception of mounted infantry and missile cavalry while artillery units are best used to hit targets from afar.
-Creative Assembly also implemented a feature wherein while playing a campaign, several notable commanders, including Napoleon himself, instead of being killed on the battlefield, are wounded and sent back to the faction's main capital.
+Creative Assembly also implemented a feature wherein while playing a campaign each faction has a notable commander, who by default has high traits that strengthen the army, and who cannot die by game conditions, but only be wounded and sent back to the faction's main capital: France has Napoleon himself, Austria has Archduke Charles, Great Britain has the Duke of Wellington, Prussia has Gebhard von Blücher, and Russia has Mikhail Kutuzov.

 A new physics system had been implemented for the real-time battles, so that when cannonballs hit the ground, for instance, they leave impact craters.
 Gunpowder smoke lingers and reduces visibility in protracted engagements.
 Mike Simpson, Creative Assembly's studio director, reported that there are a number of environmental factors that affect battlefield tactics: gunpowder backfires when it rains, and the elevation of landscape affects the range of munitions.
 Individuals within a unit now vary to a greater degree, and are no longer as generic as in previous titles in the series.
 The campaign map is narrower in focus, but more detailed than Empire's campaign map.
 Turns in Napoleon: Total War represent two weeks, while previous titles sported turns that were the equivalent of at least six months.
 Additionally the game's artificial intelligence system had been modified.
 There was also a new uniform system that includes approximately 355 non-editable uniforms that has so far never been released, casting a doubt of its creation.